farlee2121/DevEssentialsBlog/content/draft/2023-07-03-Never-split-the-difference.md

 title: Reading Review - Never Split the Difference
 ---

 A former FBI hostage negotiator discusses how to apply FBI negotiation techniques to business and everyday life.
-Surprisingly, the approach is mostly about listening really well and helping the other side feel heard.
+I was surprised that the approach is mostly about listening really well and helping the other side feel heard.
 <!--more-->

+## Core message - Curiosity

-[Never Split the Difference](https://www.blackswanltd.com/never-split-the-difference) is an engaging read that makes it's points through an abundance of stories and quick summaries.
+[Never Split the Difference](https://www.blackswanltd.com/never-split-the-difference) is an engaging read that makes its points through an abundance of stories and quick summaries.

-The core content is negotiation.
-The author respects [Getting to Yes](../posts/2021/2021-04-23-Negotiation-Design.md) (another fantastic read), but feels it assumes too much rationality.
-Never Split the Difference focuses on people as emotional beings and shows how to overcome emotional barriers that often keep us from a rational and collaborative problem solving.
+The author respects [Getting to Yes](../posts/2021/2021-04-23-Negotiation-Design.md) (another fantastic read on negotiation), but feels Getting to Yes assumes too much rationality in the negotiating parties.
+Never Split the Difference focuses on people as emotional beings and shows how to overcome emotional barriers that often keep us from rational and collaborative problem solving.

 The underlying approach is to be curious, listen intensely, and help the other person feel heard.
 By doing so, it calms down the other party, builds a relationship, and uncovers more of their interests.
-All these add up to a deal where you're more likely to get what you want and everyone feels good about it.
+This adds up to a deal where you're more likely to get what you want and everyone feels good about it.

 This includes situations where you can't actually give anything to the other side.
 As he points out, hostage negotiators usually have to get everything they want without giving much or anything to the hostage taker.
 Similar rules often apply when dealing with children who don't want to follow rules, upset customers, etc. Yet the right approach can still leave both sides feeling good and preserving the relationship.